-"33 Instruments etc. (1) The fixing of the seal of an NHS trust must be authenticated by the signature (a) of the chairman or of some other person authorised (whether generally or specifically) by the NHS trust for that purpose, and (b) of one other director."
+"33 Instruments etc. (1) The fixing of the seal of an NHS trust must be authenticated by the signature (a) of the chairperson or of some other person authorised (whether generally or specifically) by the NHS trust for that purpose, and (b) of one other director."
 31. Bearing witness to the affixing of the Seal

-- 57.3 A recommended wording for the witnessing of the use of the Seal is "The Common Seal of the Wye Valley National Health Service Trust was hereunto affixed in the presence of...." - 57.3 The seal shall be affixed in the presence of two executive directors, and not from the originating department, and shall be attested by them.
+- 57.3 A recommended wording for the witnessing of the use of the Seal is "The Common Seal of the George Eliot Hospital National Health Service/Worcestershire Acute Hospitals National Health Service/Wye Valley National Health Service Trust was hereunto affixed in the presence of...." - 57.3 The seal shall be affixed in the presence of two executive directors, and not from the originating department, and shall be attested by them.